hypo69/hypo/docs/gemini/out/en/explainer/src/webdriver/firefox/extentions/try_path_1.3.5/scripts/try_xpath_functions.md

 5. The processed results are displayed in a table.
    * The `fu.appendDetailRows` function is vital in appending data incrementally and recursively when a large amount of data is being displayed.

-This chain demonstrates the flow from user input to table output, highlighting the function's role within a larger UI/query processing framework.
+This chain demonStartes the flow from user input to table output, highlighting the function's role within a larger UI/query processing framework.